EK76/WeatherStation/README.md

 from sensor.

 - Sensor BMP180 is connected to Rasepberry PI 5's pin 3 (GPIO 2,SDA)
 and pin 5 (GPIO 3, SCL).
-Trough theese pins Raspberry PI 5 reads the pressure fom sensor.
+Trough these pins Raspberry PI 5 reads the pressure fom sensor.

 - GPIO 2 SDA (Serial Data Line) , whose pin is used to transmit data between